davidhuser/dhis2-pk/docs/installation.md

 pip3 install dhis2-pocket-knife --user --upgrade
 ```

 if it failed, it might be that you are running `pip` - repeat the same with `pip` instead of `pip3`.
+If it is still not working you may not have an installed Python 3 version on your machine.

-With providing the `--user` argument you don't clutter your system installation (which might be really bad), but it
+By providing the `--user` argument you don't clutter your system installation (which might be really bad), but it
-might be that you see a message like `dhis2-pk could not be found.
+might be that you see a message like `dhis2-pk could not be found`.
 To fix
 this you need to modify your Python PATH - see below.

 ### Set up your Python PATH